The Steamroom Tools: What They Are and How to Use Them

 The Squeeze-O-Meter is a sentiment indicator that sits exclusively in the Steamroom.
 It’s set by Wall St. Jesus throughout the day based on his ongoing analysis of a number of different factors, including Flow and put/call ratios.

-We’ll spare you the nitty gritty, but when the Squeeze-O-Meter is giving us a bullish reading, we’re looking to find a good place to start working into a short position.
-Contrarian, remember?
+When the Squeeze-O-Meter is giving us a bullish reading, we’re looking to find a good place to start working into a long position.
+Why?